stromseng/Thrywyn/README.md

 <h2>Hi there 👋</h2>
-I'm a Fullstack Developer and Informatics Student from Norway.
+**I'm a Fullstack Developer and Informatics Student from Norway.**

+Student at Norwegian University of Science and Technology

 <h3>Stats</h3>